deafMother/ssr-express-react-router-redux-with-data-loading/Readme.md

 ## twelve (handling unkonwn routes and errors)

 - > handle errors and redirect on errors
-- > make an hoc in client side to detect login, in server we need to use redirect
+- > make an hoc in client side to detect login, in server we need to use redirect: when we redirect in react the static router adds a property(url) into the context object, we can use this to redirect the server to that url

 ## thirteen (adding meta tags for better SEO)